Online, Mid-August until Mid-September

 How is the course graded?
 There is no letter grade for the course.
 Students who satisfy course expectations, including completion of all assignments and participation in discussions, will receive two elective credits.
 These will appear on your transcription as “CR.”
 CR credits do not affect your GPA.

 When will the credits appear on my transcript?
 Credits will appear at the end of Fall Quarter 2022.

 What is covered?
 This course will introduce some of the biggest issues and contradictions facing Seattle in the areas of environmental justice, technology, homelessness, health, education, food security, and the arts.
 You will explore contradictions between flourishing communities and persistent inequity against the backdrop of Covid-19 and the social movements that are occurring in our country and across the globe.
 While course materials will focus primarily on issues and contradictions facing Seattle, you’ll also have the opportunity to consider these topics in the context of your home community and in the nation.

 Are all students together in one big course?
 No, each student will be placed into a course section taught by a Seattle University faculty member.

 What is the size of the course sections?
 Course sections will be no larger than 25 students.

 What will the course sessions be like?
 Course sessions will include short lectures from your faculty instructor, small group discussions and activities, large group discussions, and conversations with a current Seattle University student peer mentor.
-Each session will be approximately 90 minutes in length.

 How much time will I spend on homework and assignments?
 You should plan to spend about 4 hours per week preparing for class, completing course assignments, and participating in discussion boards.